guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Lists

-For an immutable sequence of objects that share the same type you can use Scala’s List class.
+For an immutable sequence of objects that share the same type you can use Scala's List class.

 ```scala
 val oneTwoThree = List(1, 2, 3)
 ```

 When you call a method on a list that might seem by its name to imply the list will mutate, it instead creates and returns a new list with the new value.
 For example, List has a method named `:::` for list concatenation.
-Here’s how you use it:
+Here's how you use it:

 ```scala
 val oneTwo = List(1, 2)